rpmccordlab/CoSTA/README.md

   * Pytorch

 ## Data description
-For processed data provided in the data folder, images are flattened by row, the last two columns "x" and "y" specify the the dimension of the image rather than coordinates.
+For processed data provided in the data folder, images are flattened by row.
+The last two columns "x" and "y" specify the the dimension of the image rather than coordinates.